 Agenda for Children works to improve the well-being of Louisiana’s children through policy, research, and advocacy.
 We use national and local data on child well-being in the areas of Economic Well-being, Health, Education, and Family and Community to paint a portrait of how children in each of Louisiana’s parishes are doing.
 We use that data and policy analysis to push for policies that will create equitable opportunities for all children.

 Our state’s future economic prosperity depends on connecting today’s children and their families to the opportunities that can help them thrive.
 Having enough food, stable, safe housing, and adequate healthcare-should be a given for every child in our state.
-When kids live in a stabile environment, they can reach their full potential.
+When kids live in a stable environment, they can reach their full potential.
 Learn more

 Children deserve to grow up healthy and strong.
-Unfortunately, birth outcome data show that Louisiana children experience poorer health outcomes than their peers around the country.
+Unfortunately, data show that Louisiana children experience poorer health outcomes than their peers around the country.
 Louisiana also regularly ranks among the bottom ten states in such basic health measures as the child and teen death rate.
 Learn more

 Since its founding in 1984, Agenda for Children has worked to increase and preserve government support for families, improve the quality of childcare and K – 12 public education, increase children’s access to health care, make the foster care system work better, and overhaul the juvenile justice system.

 Research has shown that creating the conditions for a child’s success in the classroom begins before the child is even born.
 If we want our children to be successful it is incumbent on us to ensure that our policies and budgets are focused on supporting the healthy development of children from the prenatal period through early adulthood.
 Learn more